Generalised Spin$^r$ Structures on Homogeneous Spaces: Introduction

 For $r > 3$, there are presently no known topological obstructions to the existence of a spin$^r$ structure, and the problem of their classification is beyond our reach.
 In this paper, we give a complete study of invariant spin$^r$ structures on homogeneous spaces.

-Homogeneous spaces are of great interest in this context, because there is a simple way of looking at spin structures provided they are invariant, namely as lifts of the isotropy representation to the spin group \cite{Bar, AC, DKL}.
+Homogeneous spaces are of great interest in this context, because there is a simple way of looking at spin structures provided they are invariant, namely as lifts of the isotropy representation to the spin group~\cite{Bar, AC, DKL}.
 However, not all homogeneous spaces are spin, and indeed, all the examples provided above are homogeneous.
 It is therefore natural to ask whether this isotropy-lifting criterion can be extended to invariant spin$^r$ structures.
-It turns out that this is the case, as we show in Section \ref{section:invariance}, along with a characterisation theorem (Theorem \ref{cor:inv_gen_spin}).
+It turns out that this is the case, as we show in Section~\ref{section:invariance}, along with a characterisation theorem (Theorem~\ref{cor:inv_gen_spin}), which extends some of the results in~\cite{CGT}.

-Another feature of homogeneous spaces is that they provide an ideal setting for explicit spinorial computations.
-For instance, in \cite{AHL}, the authors explore the relationship between certain invariant spinors on homogeneous spheres and various $G$-structures.
+Another feature of homogeneous spaces is that they provide an ideal setting for explicit spinorial computations -- see~\cite{AH24}.
+For instance, in~\cite{AHL}, the authors explore the relationship between certain invariant spinors on homogeneous spheres and various $G$-structures.

-For each $n \in \mathbb{N}$, we provide simple examples of $n$-dimensional oriented Riemannian homogeneous $G$-spaces $M$ for which the minimal $r\in\mathbb{N}$ such that $M$ admits a $G$-invariant spin$^r$ structure is exactly $n$ (Theorem \ref{thm:spheres_so}).
-This establishes a $G$-invariant analogue of the fact that, for each $r\in\mathbb{N}$, there exists an oriented Riemannian manifold that does not admit a spin$^r$ structure \cite{AM21}.
+For each $n \in \mathbb{N}$, we provide simple examples of $n$-dimensional oriented Riemannian homogeneous $G$-spaces $M$ for which the minimal $r\in\mathbb{N}$ such that $M$ admits a $G$-invariant spin$^r$ structure is exactly $n$ (Theorem~\ref{thm:spheres_so}).
+This establishes a $G$-invariant analogue of the fact that, for each $r\in\mathbb{N}$, there exists an oriented Riemannian manifold that does not admit a spin$^r$ structure~\cite{AM21}.

-Additionally, we study a family of examples.
-The compact and connected Lie groups that act transitively and effectively on spheres were classified by Montgomery and Samelson in \cite{class_spheres}.
-For each of these homogeneous realisations of the spheres, we compute the minimal $r\in \mathbb{N}$ such that the corresponding sphere admits an invariant spin$^r$ structure, refining the picture presented in \cite{DKL}, where only spin structures were considered.
+Additionally, in Section~\ref{sec:spheres} we study a family of examples.
+The compact and connected Lie groups that act transitively and effectively on spheres were classified by Montgomery and Samelson in~\cite{class_spheres}.
+For each of these homogeneous realisations of the spheres, we compute the minimal $r\in \mathbb{N}$ such that the corresponding sphere admits an invariant spin$^r$ structure, refining the picture presented in~\cite{DKL}, where only spin structures were considered.
 Finally, we show the beautiful relationship between the existence of invariant spin$^r$ structures on homogeneous spheres and lifts of the holonomy representation of an oriented Riemannian $n$-manifold to $\Spin^r(n)$, via Berger's classification of holonomy groups.